AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/ReferenceElement/README.md

 ReferenceElement Class
 ======================
-AutomationML 2.1 APIReferenceElement is a Tuple of an XElement and the Name of an Attributes, which is used to reference another Element.
+ReferenceElement is a Tuple of an XElement and the Name of an Attributes, which is used to reference another Element.
 The reference may be used as a key to find the referenced Element.

 Inheritance Hierarchy